microsoft/azuredevopslabs/labs/vstsextend/tomcat/readme.md

     ```HTML
     wget https://raw.githubusercontent.com/hsachinraj/azure-arm-templates/master/vstsazurejl_arm/mydbscript.script
     ```
-    This should download the file that we want to execute on the server
+    This should download the file that we want to execute on the server.

 1. Next, we will execute the SQL from the downloaded file on the database server.
 Enter the following command

     ````SQL
     mysql -h myshuttle-1-mysqldbserver.mysql.database.azure.com -u mysqldbuser@myshuttle-1-mysqldbserver -p < mydbscript.script
     ````